mehulagg/gitlab/doc/subscriptions/self_managed/index.md

    | Users over license | The number of users that exceed the `Users in License` for the current license term.
 Charges for this number of users will be incurred at the next renewal. |

 1. Review your renewal details and complete the payment process.
-1. A license for the renewal term will be available for download on the [Manage Purchases](https://customers.gitlab.com/subscriptions) page on the relevant subscription card.
+1. A license for the renewal term is available for download on the [Manage Purchases](https://customers.gitlab.com/subscriptions) page on the relevant subscription card.
 Select **Copy license to clipboard** or **Download license** to get a copy.
 1. [Upload](../../user/admin_area/license.md#uploading-your-license) your new license to your instance.

-An invoice will be generated for the renewal and available for viewing or download on the [View invoices](https://customers.gitlab.com/receipts) page.
+An invoice is generated for the renewal and available for viewing or download on the [View invoices](https://customers.gitlab.com/receipts) page.
 If you have difficulty during the renewal process, contact our [support team](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360000071293) for assistance.

 ### Seat Link